 It’s always a highlight at our annual Honours and Awards ceremony to learn who the Legionnaire of the Year will be.
 It’s kept a tight secret by the RCL Br.
-187 President until the event.
+187 President Patti May until the event.

 The Colborne Legion was founded on March 5, 1931.
 Of the original 16 members, Charles Rutherford, V.C., for whom Branch 187 is named, was one.
 Charles Bugg, elected the founding President, was another.
 He held the office until 1937.
-The Legionnaire of the Year award was created In memory of the Charter President, Charles Bugg.
+The Legionnaire of the Year award was created in memory of Charter President, Charles Bugg.
 It is presented annually to a Life, Associate or Affiliate member of Branch 187 who has contributed the most to the fundamental objectives of the Royal Canadian Legion, and to recognize the service an outstanding member or members who have contributed to the Colborne branch in the current Legion year.

 Membership service pins were presented to: